bbepis/XUnity.AutoTranslator/README.md

  * ALT + R: Reload translation files.
 Useful if you change the text and texture files on the fly.
 Not guaranteed to work for all textures.
  * ALT + U: Manual hooking.
 The default hooks wont always pick up texts.
 This will attempt to make lookups manually.
  * ALT + F: If OverrideFont is configured, will toggle between overridden and default font.
+ * ALT + Q: Reboot the plugin if it was shutdown.
+This will only work if the plugin was shut down due to consecutive errors towards the translation endpoint.
+Should only be used if you have reason to believe you have remedied the problem (such as changed VPN endpoint etc.) otherwise it will just shut down again.

 ## Installation
 The plugin can be installed in following ways:

 ### BepInEx Plugin
-REQUIRES: [BepInEx plugin manager](https://github.com/bbepis/BepInEx) (follow its installation instructions first!).
+REQUIRES: [BepInEx plugin manager](https://github.com/BepInEx/BepInEx) (follow its installation instructions first!).

  1. Download XUnity.AutoTranslator-BepIn-{VERSION}.zip from [releases](../../releases).
  2. Extract directly into the game directory, such that the plugin dlls are placed in BepInEx folder.